Jeremy England, Associate Professor of Physics

 Jacob Mitchell Gold

 Jacob is a math graduate student who studies the behavior of disordered systems that are driven by fluctuating external fields with complex time-correlations.
-The goal is to characterize how driven stead-states in such systems accumulate information about the statistics of their environment.
+The goal is to characterize how driven steady-states in such systems accumulate information about the statistics of their environment.